Faduzzle/data/README.md

-# data
+# Data
-Repo for aggregated data
+Programs for downloading available data and constructing datasets.
+The repo is divided into economic and business data for clarity